 In this blog post, we hear from the composer of these exercises, Emily Barden, to find out more about the book and how she hopes the exercises will support students’ skill development and vocal progression.

-This new book of vocal exercises has been devised as a series of ‘mini songs’.
+This book of vocal exercises has been devised as a series of ‘mini songs’.
 This allows students to develop skills within a performance setting, giving a practical application for each technical focus.
 Each grade contains three exercises that focus on developing different musical elements related to:

 The exercises get technically more challenging, and the piano parts become more independent from the vocal line, as the grades progress, building students’ aural skills and musical independence, whilst maintaining the enjoyment and support of singing with accompaniment.